-- Manufacturer's PIL, Depixol Tablets®; Lundbeck Limited, The electronic Medicines Compendium.
-Dated October 2012.
+- Manufacturer's PIL, Depixol® Tablets; Lundbeck Limited, The electronic Medicines Compendium.
+Dated February 2017.

-- Manufacturer's PIL, Fluanxol Tablets®; Lundbeck Limited, The electronic Medicines Compendium.
-Dated October 2012.
+- Manufacturer's PIL, Fluanxol® Tablets; Lundbeck Limited, The electronic Medicines Compendium.
+Dated December 2016.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.